Create and test desktop UI flows

 Interactions on Windows (File explorer, startup menu, task bar, etc.).

-Web browsers (Chrome, IE, Edge, Edge Chromium, Firefox, Mozilla, etc.).
+Web browsers (Chrome, IE, Microsoft Edge, Firefox, Mozilla, etc.).
 Please instead refer to Create a Web UI flow to automate websites.

 Click once applications.